ReadySMS/ReadySMS/README.md

 {"success":true}
 ```

-Note that success means that the message was sent to Textbelt's list of providers.
+Note that success means that the message was sent to Readysms's list of providers.
 We can't guarantee delivery on your network.

 Sample failure: